LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - **%**:  Shows the battery percentage *e.g.* **0%** to **100%**.
 - **V**:  Shows the battery voltage *e.g.* **8.1V**.

+#### Info<!-- linebreak -->

+This setting controls whether the radio displays addional information on the VFO of Channel screen, by making the DMR Timeslot, or the Power level text bold, or both bold.

+If TS or Both setting is selected, the TS value will be shown in bold if an override is applied to the TS, from a Contact TS override.
+If Pwr or Both setting is selected the power value will be shown in bold if a channel specific power override is being applied to the normal power setting.

+The default setting is Off, and no overrides will be shown.

+#### LEDs<!-- linebreak -->

+This setting controls whether the green / red LED on the top of the radio illuminates.
+The default setting is On, so that both the LED on the top of the radio will illuminate green on Rx and red on Tx If this setting is set to off, the LED will not illuminate either on Rx or Tx.

 <div style="page-break-after: always; break-after: page;"></div>